nextcloud/gallery/README.md

 Now you can activate it in the apps menu.
 It's called Gallery+

 ## List of patches
-1. smarter-logger.patch - Logger patch to be able to easily have access to objects, arrays, etc.
-2. bitmap_preview.patch - Adds support for Photoshop, Illustrator, TIFF, Postscript
+1. bitmap_preview.patch - Adds support for Photoshop, Illustrator, TIFF, Postscript
-3. session-template-fix.patch - Fixes AppFramework sessions for public shares
+2. session-template-fix.patch - Fixes AppFramework sessions for public shares